 Several relationships between our community champions and participants are part of our Community-based Fathering program.
 Community-based Fathering relationships involve life skill workshops, outings and activities, doing things the champions and participants/ families enjoy together:

-Often times churches and organizations are looking to make an impact in the local communities they’re around and are not sure how to initiate and connect to relationships with those in need.
+Often times churches and organizations are looking to make an impact in the local communities but are not sure how to initiate and connect to relationships with those in need.
 Additionally, there are individuals who are not quite able to be a surrogate family but are wanting to partner up with a neighbor, co-worker, church member, or friend and begin making an impact in their local communities.
-If this is the case our Community-Based Fathering program is ideal for you to begin making a difference.
+If this is the case, our Community-Based Fathering program is ideal for you to begin making a difference.
 Sometimes our champions meet their sons and families on the weekend, others get together for family meals on weekday evenings.
 Each relationship is distinctive and develops a schedule that works for them.